ropensci/cffr/README.md

 <!-- badges: end -->

-**cffr** provides utilities to generate, coerce, modify, and validate `CITATION.cff` files automatically for **R** packages, along with tools and examples for working with `*.cff` files more generally.
+**cffr** provides utilities to generate, coerce, modify and validate `CITATION.cff` files automatically for **R** packages, along with tools and examples for working with `*.cff` files more generally.